Brian Taylor (footballer, born 1937): Career

 After the removal of the maximum wage in 1961, Taylor was unable to agree terms for the coming season, so Birmingham circulated other clubs inviting offers for him.
 By mid-September, it became clear that the remaining few contract "rebels", Taylor included, would get no help from the League in settling their disputes with their clubs, and the Professional Footballers' Association advised them to submit transfer requests.
 Taylor played four first-team matches during September, then signed for Rotherham United on 13 October for a £10,000 fee.

 Rotherham were competing in the Second Division under the stewardship of Tom Johnston.
 Taylor quickly became an established member of the team at Millmoor with his "good crossing ability", making a total of 26 appearances in the 1961–62 season.
-In the following season he was in and out of the team under new boss Danny Williams, but still managed another 20 appearances for the "Millers".
+In the following season he was in and out of the team under new boss Danny Williams.
+Still, he managed another 20 appearances for the "Millers".

 He moved to Shrewsbury Town for the 1963–64 season.
 Arthur Rowley's "Shrews" posted 11th and 16th-place finishes in the Third Division in 1963–64 and 1964–65.
 Taylor played 73 league games in his two seasons at the Gay Meadow.

 Taylor was sold to Jackie Mudie's Port Vale for £3,000 in July 1965.
 He scored three goals in 42 appearances in the 1965–66 campaign, but made just 11 appearances at Vale Park in the 1966–67 season.
 He was given a free transfer to Fourth Division rivals Barnsley in May 1967.

-Taylor played 24 games, and helped Johnny Steele's "Tykes" to win promotion with a second-place finish in 1967–68, five points behind champions Luton Town.
-Despite this success, he left Oakwell and entered non-league football with Kidderminster Harriers (West Midlands (Regional) League), Bromsgrove Rovers, Welshpool Town, Oswestry Town and Darlaston.
+Taylor played 24 games and helped Johnny Steele's "Tykes" to win promotion with a second-place finish in 1967–68, five points behind champions Luton Town.
+Despite this success, he left Oakwell and entered non-League football with Kidderminster Harriers (West Midlands (Regional) League), Bromsgrove Rovers, Welshpool Town, Oswestry Town and Darlaston.

 Later life

-Taylor died suddenly when on holiday in Menorca on 10 June 2015.
-His wife Joan had predeceased him and he was survived by one son.
+Taylor died suddenly on holiday in Menorca on 10 June 2015.
+His wife Joan had predeceased him, and one son survived him.
 His funeral took place at Shrewsbury Crematorium on 3 July 2015.